brandonrobertz/autoscrape-py/README.md

-        A single-input type can be one of three types: checkbox ("c"), input box ("i"), option select ("s"), and date inputs ("d", with inputs in the "MM-DD-YYYY" format).
+        A single-input type can be one of three types: checkbox ("c"), input box ("i"), option select ("s"), and date inputs ("d", with inputs in the "YYYY-MM-DD" format).
 The type is separated by a colon, and the input index position is next.
 (Each input type has its own list, so a form with one input, one checkbox, and one option select, will all